Our Process

 • Prompting to act (Reaction).

-You can add more to the above characteristics, including:
+You can add more to the above characteristics, including the following:

-• Validity, importance, significance, or the a motivator strength
+• Validity, importance, and significance, that is, a motivator's strength

 • Emotivity - the potential for stimulating emotions constituting the basis for a bond, a relationship with a brand.